-Other fundraising vehicles include the DFCSG Lottery, the 50/50 match-day draw, Sponsor a Goal and the B2D (Back to Darlo) Ground Development Fund, as well as one-off schemes in recent years such as 'Be Part Of The Fabric' and 'Sponsor Your Seat'.
+Other fundraising vehicles include the DFCSG Lottery, the Virtual 50/50 draw, Sponsor a Goal, EasyFundraising, the Christmas Draw, the activities of Mister Q and the B2D (Back to Darlo) Ground Development Fund, as well as one-off schemes in recent years such as 'Be Part Of The Fabric', FA Cup travel and 'Sponsor Your Seat'.

-As at the end of the 2019/20 season, Darlington fans had raised a total of £1.36m since acquiring the club in May 2012.
+By the end of the 2020/21 season, Darlington fans had raised around £1.5m since acquiring the club in May 2012.
 An incredible achievement and the absolute definition of ‘fan ownership’.